Siraha 1

 Siraha 1 is one of four parliamentary constituencies of Siraha District in Nepal.
-This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.
+This constituency came into existence on the Constituency Delimitation Commission (CDC) report submitted on 31 August 2017.In 2026, Bablu Gupta of Rastriya Swatantra Party won the parliamentary election from this constituency.

 Incorporated areas

-Siraha 1 incorporates Bhagwanpur Rural Municipality, Sakhuwanankar Katti Rural Municipality, Lahan Municipality, wards 2–6 of Laxmipur Patari Rural Municipality and wards 1 and 2 4,5,6of Dhangadhimai Municipality.
+Siraha 1 incorporates Bhagwanpur Rural Municipality, Sakhuwanankar Katti Rural Municipality, Lahan Municipality, wards 2–6 of Laxmipur Patari Rural Municipality and wards 1 and 2 of Dhangadhimai Municipality.